chessworld/TorneloScoresheet/packages/TorneloScoresheet/assets/documentation/EnterPgn.md

-# Enter PGN Screen
+# Select Even Screen

 This screen is used to specify which tournament the app is currently being used at.

-Arbiters should:
+The previous event is saved and the Arbiter can choose to continue with the same event.

-- Follow the link to the Tornelo website
+If the Arbiter wishes to change the event, they should:

-- Log in
+- Log in to the Tornelo Dashboard on another device
 - Navigate to the tournament that the app is currently being used at
-- Click "Download > Live broadcast PGN"
-- Copy the live PGN link
-- Return to the Tornelo Scoresheet app
-- Paste the link
-- Press "START"

-Historical games that were recorded on this device can be viewed by selecting "PAST GAMES".
+- Click "Scoresheet QR code", a QR code should be displayed
+- Click "Edit Event" on this screen
+- Scan the QR code to switch to another event
+- If this does not work or the Arbiter wishes to change values manually, they can select "Text mode" to input the data manually.

+The arbiter can view past games from this screen by switching modes using the toggle mode button in the toolbar.